DC-Developer/Ark/README.md

 As of right now, the current release has an almost complete lexing phase.
 The parsing phase is currently being iterated on.

-So far, the lexer can correctly tokenize basic JSX format --with newlines and spaces between elements, but no element attributes.
+So far, the lexer can correctly tokenize basic JSX format.